zammad/zammad-user-documentation/basics/work-with-tickets/update-tickets.rst

 * 📝 adding a message/note to the **whole ticket**.

 Read on to learn more,
-or skip ahead to find out about :doc:`managing ticket settings <settings>` (which is the other half of “working on existing tickets”).
+or skip ahead to find out about :ref:`managing ticket settings <ticket-attributes>` (which is the other half of “working on existing tickets”).

 .. figure:: /images/basics/what-is-a-ticket.png